-- Web Media provides you with an understanding of the processes and practices needed to generate and manipulate web content.
-You will develop an online portfolio of work including text, images and audio material.
+- Interactive Media provides you with an understanding of the processes and practices needed to generate and manipulate web content.
+You will develop a portfolio of work in either web, game design or mobile applications.

 - Creating Character Models provides you with a systematic understanding and experience of techniques used in 3D character modelling, using digital systems that are used in the CGI (computer generated imagery) industry.
 You will produce 3D character models and rendered images.

 - Creating Digital Animation and Visual Effects covers the techniques used in 3D animation and motion capture.
 You will learn how to create motion graphics and 3D character models, and how to animate these.
 The emphasis is on understanding how complex animations are created using studio software.
 You will produce animations using industry standard packages.
 Motion capture will be used to emulate life-like graphics.

 - Newsroom Operation covers the entire workflow for a broadcast TV newsroom from an original news story, through the write-up, planning and capturing footage, to editing and broadcasting.
 Using a fully operational newsroom, you will gain an understanding of the creative and technical processes involved in TV production.

 - Professional Media Production aims to provide you with a comprehensive understanding of management techniques relevant to video/multimedia production.
 Working in teams, you will acquire the knowledge required to plan, organise, finance, produce and evaluate media materials for external customers.

 - Research and Study Methods is designed to introduce you to the research and study methods that will underpin work carried out for your dissertation.
 The module, delivered in a seminar style, will provide you with research skills, planning techniques, progress management and review, and ability to use ICT support materials.
 You will be given guidance on the analysis and technical presentation of research material.